datasquadron/datasquadron.github.io/_posts/2019-12-09-TC19_Prep_Highlights.md

 ---
 ## Data Prep: Advanced Prep Features

-**Level:** Intermediate | **SquadRating:**
+**Level:** Intermediate | **SquadRating:** :star::star::star::star: (4 out of 5)

-Covers Data Interpretation, groups and data roles, scripts, LOD with Joins.
-Also an interesting lesson in credit card cash backs.
-Publishing data role.
-Script to lookup from an API.
-TabPy usually shown for running data science models, but can be used to hit an API.
-"Divide and Conquer"
+Anton Grinevskij uses the example of calculating his credit card cash backs to cover data interpretation, groups and data roles, scripts, and the "Divide and Conquer" method of using joins to accomplish LOD calculations.
+TabPy usually shown for running data science models, but he shows how it can also be used get data from an API.

 {% youtube m2efKWZvB-M %}